 By the time Thor recovers, he finds himself over Los Angeles. in a remarkable coincidence he spots a wounded flier who turns out to be the Eternal Vampiro.
 Extremely convenient, considering Thor has had lots of dealings with Eternals lately.

 I like Vampiro, he lives among us and has a human wife.
-If they ever have a kid he would be half-Eternal.
-Attention Marvel, that kid is a potential superhero.

 Just as Vampiro hears Zuras' call to form the Unimind, he and Thor are attacked by Red Bull.
 The Deviant, Red Bull, passes the test for power: He can fight toe-to-toe with Thor.
 Anyone who can go even a few minutes of fighting with Thor is powerful.
 According to Marvel's charts Thor is a 7 on the strength scale, and 7 is the maximum.